fernando4capital/main/README.md

 # Experience

 ## Europa8 Venture Capital
-Senior Software EngineerSenior Software Engineer Europa8 Venture Capital · Part-timeEuropa8 Venture Capital · Part-time Jan 2020 - Present · 3 yrs 11 mosJan 2020 - Present · 3 yrs 11 mos
+Senior Software Engineer
+Europa8 Venture Capital · Part-time
+Jan 2020 - Present
 Zurich, Switzerland · HybridZurich, Switzerland · Hybrid

 I am currently thriving as a Senior Software Engineer Specialist at Europa8, where I continue to make a substantial impact on the company and its clients.
 My versatile background and skill set in technology, finance, and sales have allowed me to adapt and excel in the ever-evolving landscape of the software industry.